 - Know exactly how your financial advisor gets paid and get the compensation agreement in writing

-- Use fee-only advisors, steer clear of fee-based and commission advisors
+- Use fee-only financial advisors, steer clear of fee-based and commission advisors

-- Understand what your needs are so that you can find the right financial advisor with experience helping similar clients solve their financial problems
+- Understand what your needs are so you can find the best financial advisor with experience helping similar clients solve similar financial problems

 - Don’t solely focus on investment returns—financial advisors can spin investment returns anyway they want to make them look great (when in reality they may not be so great)